specklesystems/speckle-docs-OLD/user/tutorial-collab-rh-gh.md

 The base files are [right here](https://drive.google.com/drive/folders/1yUXmP_IPH2Ek3XyLR5XaZ5zBfLvzr3JU?usp=sharing).

-Do note that you will not be able to send to the same stream, as you do not have write access to it.
+Please Note: You will not be able to send to the same stream as the one we're using, as you don't have write access to it.
 You can just [create one on our server](https://speckle.systems/getstarted) and get going!

 :::

 ## **Step 0**: Sending the Site & Surroundings to Speckle

-We'll assume the site is modelled in Rhino directly - consequently, Alice will use the Rhino connector to send the data out.
+We'll assume the site is modelled in Rhino directly.
+Consequently, Alice will use the Rhino connector to send the data out.
 To open it in Rhino, simply type Speckle in the command line.

 ![final-result](./img-collab-gh/GhMultiplayerSite.png)

 In this step, Alice is just sending "everything" out that's in the file.
 You might want to curate what you send, but it's the easiest option.
 To do so, first add the stream you have just created to the connector.
-Then swap it to a sender, and set it's object filter to "All".
-Finally, Alice clicks **Send**!
+Then swap it to a sender, and set its object filter to "All".
+Finally, Alice hits **Send**!

 :::tip